AN EXPERIENTIAL WORKSHOP IN MELBOURNE, 27-28 APRIL 2016

 9 a.m. to 4:30 p.m. approximately, on Thursday 28 April, 2016.

 Throughout the workshop we'll be guided by your expressed interests and wishes.
 We'll do what we can to involve you in the workshop and make it productive for you.
 Ultimately, though, what learners learn is up to the learners.
-The most that facilitators can do is create an environment where that can happen.The emphasis, we expect, will be on learning how to recognise difference, legitimise dissent, and build on difference and dissent to create better outcomes for all.
+The most that facilitators can do is create an environment where that can happen.The emphasis, we expect, will be on learning how to recognise difference, legitimise dissent, and build on difference and dissent to create better outcomes for everyone.

 If you're able bodied you learned to walk by walking.
 You learned to ride a bicycle by riding a bicycle.
 It makes sense then, we think, to learn to make the most of difference by doing so.
 That's why we're using action methods.

 We won't abandon our responsibility to strive to make this a safe, productive, learning-filled and productive experience.
 We'll encourage you to help us to do so.

 There may be some theory.
 If there is, though, we'll strive to make it actionable and relevant to practice.
 We anticipate a mix of work in pairs, small groups and the large group, with lots of activity.
 We'll give you a chance to engage all of yourself, not just your brain.

 The workshop facilitators are Chris Patty and Bob Dick.
-Both are Brisbane-based facilitators and consultants with reputations based on many years of experience.
+Both are Brisbane-based facilitators and consultants, each with reputations based on many decades of experience.

 The fee for the two days is $990.00 payable in advance.
-An early bird rate of $880 is available for fees received before 27 May.
-All prices are in Australian dollars and include GST.
+An early bird rate of $880 is available for fees received before 1 April.
+All prices are in Australian dollars, include GST, and cover lunch and refreshments.

 Lunch and refreshments will be provided.